 Rights & responsibilities

 As an Aetna Better Health of Ohio member, you have rights and responsibilities in your health care.
 If the member is a child, the child’s rights are represented by the child’s parents or legal guardian.
-If you need help understanding your rights and responsibilities, please call Member Services at 1-855-364-0974 (TTY: 711).
+If you need help understanding your rights and responsibilities, please call Member Services at 1-855-364-0974 (TTY: 711), 25 hours a day, 7 days a week.
+The call is free.

 As a member of our health plan you have the following rights: